gyleodhis/Athena/README.md

     3. Silver to Gold.

 # Upload Original File:
-Since I cannot upload the original csv file to github due to size limitations, please download it from https://drive.google.com/file/d/1qBoDJiEBt-7QmSmmUbacBU33RByTZkJg/view?pli=1 extract it and past it in the landing folder.
+Since I cannot upload the original csv file to github due to size limitations, please download it from https://drive.google.com/file/d/1qBoDJiEBt-7QmSmmUbacBU33RByTZkJg/view?pli=1 extract it and paste it in the landing folder.
-Make sure the file name is: craigslist_vehicles.csv.
+Make sure the file name is: craigslist_vehicles.csv

 With the file in landing folder,the notebooks should be able to run smoothly.